unpoller/unpoller/integrations/promunifi/README.md

 We have a special place for [Docker Users](https://github.com/davidnewhall/unifi-poller/wiki/Docker).
 I'm willing to help if you have troubles.
 Open an [Issue](https://github.com/davidnewhall/unifi-poller/issues) and we'll figure out how to get things working for you.
-You can also check out my [Discord server](https://discord.gg/DyVsMyt); sometimes I look at it too!
+You can also get help in the #unifi-poller channel on the [Ubiquiti Discord server](https://discord.gg/KnyKYt2).

 ## Description